 Origin and History

-The regiment (8 companies organised in 4 squadrons) was created on December 30 1704 by the baron von Derfflinger with troops contributed by the existing dragoon regiments and with some recruits.
+The regiment (8 companies organised in 4 squadrons) was created on December 30, 1704 by the Baron von Derfflinger with troops contributed by the five existing dragoon regiments and with some recruits.

-During the War of the Spanish Succession, the regiment was initially stationed in East Prussia from 1705 to 1708.
+During the War of the Spanish Succession (1701-13), the regiment was initially stationed in East Prussia from 1705 to 1708.
 At the end of 1712, it was stationed in Geldern and later in Ravensberg.

-In 1714, the regiment was renamed "Grenadiers zu Pferde".
+In 1714, the regiment was renamed "Grenadiers zu Pferde" and considered as a unit of the guard.

 During the Seven Years' War, the regiment was under the command of:

-- since April 13 1753: Friedrich Ludwig Truchseß count zu Waldburg
+- from April 13, 1753: Friedrich Ludwig Truchseß Count zu Waldburg

 Service during the War

-On August 26 1756, when the Prussian army proceeded to the invasion of Saxony, the regiment was part of the left column led by the prince of Bevern.
+On August 26, 1756, when the Prussian army proceeded to the invasion of Saxony, the regiment was part of the left column led by the Prince of Bevern.
 This column had concentrated in the area of Lübben, then advanced through Lusatia by Hoyerswerda and Bautzen, to Hohenstein (Sept.
 8) then to Lohmen north of the Elbe near Pirna.
-On October 1, the regiment took part to the battle of Lobositz under lieutenant-general Schwerin.
-It took part to the second charge north of the Homolka Berg.
+On October 1, the regiment took part in the Battle of Lobositz under Lieutenant-General Schwerin.
+It took part in the second charge north of the Homolka Berg.
 During this battle, it lost 50 men.
 In the days after the battle, the regiment was assigned to the protection of the defiles near Welmina.

-On May 6 1757, the regiment took part to the battle of Prague where it was deployed in the second line of the right wing under von Meinicke.
-On June 18, the regiment took part to the battle of Kolin.
-It was deployed in the first line of the cavalry right wing under prince von Schönaich and covered the retreat of the divisions of Tresckow and Manstein.
+On May 6, 1757 during the Prussian invasion of Bohemia, the regiment took part in the Battle of Prague where it was deployed in the second line of the right wing under von Meinicke.
+On June 18, the regiment took part in the Battle of Kolin where it was deployed in the first line of the cavalry right wing under the Prince von Schönaich and covered the retreat of the divisions of Tresckow and Manstein.
 At the end of August, the regiment was part of the small Prussian army hastily assembled at Dresden by Frederick to head towards Thuringia and to offer battle to the Franco-Imperial army invading Saxony.
 On September 14, when Frederick was forced to divide his army to contain the French in the region of Magdeburg and to secure the Prussian magazines in the area of Torgau, the regiment remained with Frederick at Erfurt to observe the Franco-Imperial army.
 On September 15, the regiment was part of Seydlitz's force which occupied Gotha.
-On September 19, they were temporarily chased from the town by a Franco-Imperial force but Seydlitz managed to recapture Gotha and to occupy it until September 22.
-On November 5, at the battle of Rossbach, the regiment was deployed in the first line of the right wing under major-general von Seydlitz.
+On September 19, this force was temporarily chased from the town by a Franco-Imperial force but Seydlitz managed to recapture Gotha and to occupy it until September 22.
+On November 5, at the Battle of Rossbach, the regiment was deployed in the first line of the right wing under Major-General von Seydlitz.
 It fought and defeated the Austrian Bretlach Cuirassiers and Trautmansdorf Cuirassiers.

 N.B.: for combat, the tricorne was reinforced with an iron cap